 The Summary View

-After you've started profiling and taken a couple of snapshots, you'll see a summary of the session that looks similar to this:
+After you've started profiling and taken some snapshots, you'll see a summary of the session that looks similar to this:

 When you begin recording a session, the Total memory timeline shows the memory use by the current browser tab's processes as a graph over time.